Please note: This post contains affiliate links.

 Lewis Creek Trail – Waterfalls

-If you are a waterfall lover like I am, definitely hike the 3.9-mile round-trip Lewis Creek Trail from Corlieu to Red Rock Falls.
+Seeking an easy waterfall hike?
+Check out the 3.9-mile round-trip Lewis Creek Trail from Corlieu to Red Rock Falls.
 This hike is very close, only 7 miles (11 minutes) north of downtown Oakhurst.

 TOP TIP: Arrive early as it’s a small parking lot that fills up by 10AM, especially on the weekends.